mmcdermott/MEDS_transforms/AUMC_Example/README.md

 # AUMC Example

-This is an example of how to extract a MEDS dataset from AUMC.
+This is an example of how to extract a MEDS dataset from AUMCdb (https://github.com/AmsterdamUMC/AmsterdamUMCdb).
 All scripts in this README are assumed to be run **not** from this directory but from the root directory of this entire repository (e.g., one directory up from this one).